 Our aim at the Independent Journal of Burmese Scholarship is to enable those with and without academic experience to bring their knowledge and thought to a wider audience.
 The editors will work with you to make sure that your contribution is of a quality to contribute to the long-term knowledge of Burma.
 If you would like to submit a piece to the journal, please do so in accordance with the following guidelines.

-- Use the template provided.
-The journal is edited in LibreOffice, but any of the OpenOffice-family applications may be used.
+- The journal is edited in LibreOffice, but any of the OpenOffice-family applications may be used.
 LibreOffice is free and open-source.
 It may be downloaded from libreoffice.org.
 The page size is 6″ x 9″.
 Use the “IJBS” styles provided in the template.
 It is much easier to use the styles from the beginning, rather than to apply them after writing.

-- English text is justified; Myanmar text is not, except Myanmar footnotes, blockquotes, and reference sections are justified.
+- English and Myanmar text is justified; however, Myanmar text must be spaced appropriately between clauses.
 Indent quotes of four lines or more; if they are direct quotes from personal communications, they can be italicized.

-- Use the fonts Gentium Book Basic for English and Myanmar3 for Myanmar Text.
-These can be downloaded together here.
+- Use the fonts Gentium Book Basic for English and Pyidaungsu for Myanmar Text.
 All Myanmar text must be typed in Unicode.
 Authors may use any keyboard, as long as the font is true Unicode.
 If you do not know what a true Unicode font is, please contact the editor.
 More information on Unicode with reference to the Myanmar language can be found here.

 - When typing in မြန်မာ please use the correct inputs.
 For example, type ဈ instead of စ+ ျ and use ။ instead of ၊ + ၊.
 Please use the zero-width space where line breaks are possible (I.e., on the AvaUni keyboard, the zero-width space is on the ‘,’ key.
 It may be abbreviated ZWS or 0WS, Unicode codepoint U+200B, depending on your keyboard).